Worker Installing Sewage Line Killed After Trench Collapses, Trapping Man in Rising Water

 JOHNSTOWN, Colo.
 (CBS4) – A construction worker who was helping install sewage lines for a new housing development drowned Friday night after firefighters say the 25-foot-deep hole he was working in collapsed and trapped him.
 The worker, who has not been publicly identified, was stuck in the dirt as water continued to rise quickly.

-Efforts by coworkers and first responders to free the man fell short due to the unstable dirt and rising liquids.READ MORE: Stimulus Check Latest: Is A Fourth Relief Payment Coming?
+Efforts by coworkers and first responders to free the man fell short due to the unstable dirt and rising liquids.READ MORE: Woman Dies After Jumping From Car On Highway 6 Near Golden, Road Now Closed

 Loveland Fire Rescue Authority Battalion Chief Tim Smith said trench walls, which are large metal barriers which help prevent such tragedies, were not being used at the time of the collapse.